Vilnius Combined Heat and Power Plant

 Vilnius Combined Heat and Power Plant or Vilnius Power Plant-3 was a power plant in Vilnius, Lithuania.

-Vilnius Combined Heat and Power Plant's capacity is 603 MW heating power and 360 MW electric power.
-It is the most polluting electric power plant in Lithuania.
+Vilnius Combined Heat and Power Plant has a capacity of 603 MW heating power and 360 MW electric power.
+It was considered the most polluting electric power plant in Lithuania.
 As a consequence, Vilnius Combined Heat and Power Plant was closed in 2016.
 In 2016 a new waste-to-energy Vilnius Biofuel Power Plant was built next to the CHP plant.

+In July 2024, equipment from Vilnius Power Plant-3 was transferred to Ukraine to aid rebuilding energy infrastructure in war-torn regions.